-Quantitative Analysis - Definition
+Quantitative Analysis - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Quantitative Analysis?How is is Quantitative Analysis Used?Quantitative Analysis Versus Qualitative AnalysisAcademic Research on Quantitative Analysis (QA)

 Quantitative analysis (QA) refers to a measure or an approach to understanding a particular behavior through the application of mathematical or statistical models.
 Quantitative analysis is used for many purposes and in many fields, it seeks to use numeric value to represent behaviors and events.
 It is often used to predict or determine how real happenings or actual behaviors occur, whether it is in the oast, present or future.
 In finance, quantitative analysis is used for the evaluation of a financial instrument as well as the analysis and interpretation of changes that occur in a country's economy.

 How is is Quantitative Analysis Used?